 Ford Crankshaft position sensor (CKP)

-The placement of the crankshaft position sensor varies.
 In some cars, the sensor is installed close to the main pulley (harmonic balancer) like in this Ford in the photo.
 In other cars, the sensor could be installed at the transmission bell housing, or in the engine cylinder block, as in the photo below.
 In the technical literature, the crankshaft position sensor is abbreviated to CKP.

 How the crankshaft position sensor works